-The beauty of the natural Somerset attractions, such as our bird reserves, is that they have something to see whatever the season whether it is visiting waders in winter or breeding bitterns in the spring.
+The beauty of the natural Somerset and Exmoor attractions, such as our bird reserves, is that they have something to see whatever the season, whether it is the visiting waders in winter or breeding bitterns in the spring.

-The same is true for those indoors whether they are museums, galleries or play areas.
+The same is true for those attractions indoors be they museums, galleries or play areas.

-There are museums for the car crazy, plane mad and boat fanatics.
+There are exhibitions for the car crazy, plane mad and boat fanatics.

 If it is culture you are after, there are abbeys, artists’ homes and castles.